pac4j/jee-pac4j/README.md

         <dispatcher>REQUEST</dispatcher>
     </filter-mapping>

+The `defaultUrl` parameter defines where the user will be redirected after login if no url was originally requested.

-Or you can use dependency injection.
-For example, using Spring, you can define the callback filter as a `DelegatingFilterProxy` in the *web.xml* file:
+Using dependency injection via Spring, you can define the callback filter as a `DelegatingFilterProxy` in the *web.xml* file:

     <filter>
         <filter-name>callbackFilter</filter-name>